jessicq/BaldursGateMods/README.md

 Currently Released and Supported Mod(s) Include:
 1. The Beaurin Legacy - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition (released in 2018) - DONE
 2. Yoshimo's Remorse (in collaboration with Lava) - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition (released in 2019) - DONE
-3. Zakrion - Baldur's Gate I (released in 2020)
+3. Zakrion - Baldur's Gate I Enhanced Edition (released in 2020)
 4. Zakrion - Baldur's Gate II: Shadows of Amn & Throne of Bhaal Enhanced Edition - IN PROGRESS

 Topls/Resources Used: